Sunset Limited: Re-extension to Florida

-In June 2019, the Federal Railroad Administration announced a grant award of $33 million to restore Amtrak service between New Orleans and Mobile, and to upgrade tracks, stations, and other facilities to support improved passenger rail service.
-The grant was matched by funds from Louisiana, Mississippi, and the city of Mobile.
-Officials announced plans for up to four daytime rail trips per day within 24 months, serving the cities of New Orleans, Bay St. Louis, Gulfport, Biloxi, and Pascagoula.
-Having received a commitment of support from the City of Mobile, if the state of Alabama participates, service could be extended to downtown Mobile.
+New Gulf Coast service

-On February 23, 2021, following the conclusion of one year of negotiations with CSX and Norfolk Southern, Amtrak officials announced that Gulf Coast Service between New Orleans and Mobile would start as early as January 2022.
+On February 23, 2021, following the conclusion of one year of negotiations with CSX and Norfolk Southern, Amtrak officials announced that a new Gulf Coast corridor service between New Orleans and Mobile would start as early as January 2022.
 Amtrak plans to pay for repairs along the route.
-As of late 2022, after lengthy negotiations with Norfolk Southern and CSX, Amtrak now expects Gulf Coast service to begin sometime in 2023.
+In late 2022, with lengthy negotiations with Amtrak, Norfolk Southern, and CSX expected, the Gulf Coast service was projected to begin sometime in 2023.
+However, in early August 2023, it was reported that an agreement between Amtrak, CSX, and the city of Mobile on the design and construction of the station there had not yet been reached, and that the service was now not expected to start until the first quarter of 2024.
+In late August, the working name of the train was reported to be Mardi Gras Service.
+By January 2025, Amtrak planned to have service operational in June 2025.
+On July 1, 2025, Amtrak announced that the Mardi Gras Service would begin service on August 18, 2025, with two daily round-trips.